 - Taking the photo

 Unless you are completely destroying the photo by using a wrong focus to get very unsharp results or by messing up your composition you usually can't fail in this part.
 That's the most important part to understand in my opinion!
 Excellent professional photographers don't get the best results because they have the best and most expensive gear, but because they know the best timing to get a great shot and how to process this raw data.
 A very good example are these photographers who always seem to be lucky to get that foggy mystical mood in all of their images.
 The truth is that most of them exactly know how to be right on time.

 I took these 3 bullet points from my 5 years old article and I still think that Timing & Location is the most important factor for a great photo.
 Timing even more than the location itself, which is why every spot now shows you the current weather [free feature, you just need to be logged in] and why more weather features and adding this new feature to the iOS & Android App are already planned to let you focus on what matters the most: The experience itself.

-Would you like to see even more weather details or different content within the spots that would help you while planning or trip or on the go?
+Would you like to see even more weather details or different content within the spots that would help you planning your trip?
 Let me know in the comments below or write me a mail.
 Really appreciate your opinion.
 With features like this one and the recently added Learn Section I am trying to help you to not only know the best photo spots but also help you to get your best personal photo from these beautiful places.